 This is another common question we receive from clients in Michigan.
-As breath tests and blood samples are known to be less than perfect, many residents in Michigan don't feel confident a police's sample will give them a fair assessment of their intoxication level.
+As breath tests and blood samples are known to be less than perfect, many residents in Michigan don't feel confident a police officer's sample will give them a fair assessment of their intoxication level.

 Believe it or not, you are allowed to request an independent chemical test from police.
 But keep in mind, if your independent blood test comes back as over the limit, it may be used in court, regardless of whether you want it to or not.

 If a police officer refuses your right to an independent blood test, then this may conflict with your legal rights.
 If a police officer refuses you the right to an independent blood test, make sure to get in touch with one of our DUI attorneys today.

 If you're facing allegations of a DUI in the state of Michigan, you may be worried that it will impact your ability to earn a living.
 You're not alone - we've helped hundreds of clients fight their DUI charges in state courts.

 If you want a criminal defense lawyer that understands DUI laws and their complexity, it's essential to call O'Keefe Law.
 Our trial attorneys understand the prosecution and their strategies.
 We're here to help you build a solid defense and test the prosecutor.

 Most people don't realize they're entitled to a fair trial, but it's one of the most basic tenets of the US legal system.
 Unfortunately, sometimes you need a world-class lawyer to help ensure you get the fair trial you deserve.
 Contact O'Keefe Law today if you want to discuss your DUI case and how to win in court.